jvfon/Blog/articles/tech/webdev-demystified/1/simple-layout.md

 If you are not sure what something happened, hit ctrl + shift + i and inspect the element.

 text color is inherited, font-size is not inherited.
-The browser's standard font size takes presedence over the body tag font size.
+The browser's default font size takes presedence over the body tag font size.

+The "user agent styles sheet" is the browser default for text and layout.
+It will overide anything that's inherited from a parent.